vanviegen/olmdb/README.md

 - Standard build tools (GCC/G++, make) for native compilation via node-gyp
 - Python 3.x (required by node-gyp)

-## Architecture

-### Components
-OLMDB consists of two parts:
-- A TypeScript file providing the recommended high-level API for this library.
-This adds automatic transaction retries (in case of race conditions), an implicit transaction context, promise-based transactions and type conversions.
-- A native module, providing a low-level API on which the former is built.

-### Transactions
-The native module manages transactions (start, commit, abort), and all read (get, scan) and write (put, del) operations must happen within such a transaction.
-Multiple transactions can run simultaneously from the same JavaScript process, allowing work for different clients to be interleaved (using async/await or callbacks).

-### Reads
-For each OLMDB transaction, a corresponding read-only LMDB transaction is created.
-That gives us a consistent snapshot view of the store, from which all reads (get, scan) are done.
-For every read from LMDB, we log into memory associated with the transaction which key was read and a checksum of its value.
-We'll use this for commits, as explained below.

-### Writes
-When writes (put, del) are performed, they are initially only stored in-memory in a buffer local to this transaction.
-Any further reads will first search the buffer, before consulting the underlying LMDB store, such that a transaction can read back its own writes.
-The buffer is organized as a skiplist, making searching the buffer very fast even when a transaction contains many writes.

-### Aborts and commits
-If a transaction is aborted, the write buffer is just discarded and nothing is saved to LMDB.
-In case of a read-only transaction commit, we do the same.
-This happens synchronously.
-For read/write commits, we queue the transaction, including its read and write buffers for processing by the *write-commit thread* (explained below).
-Once a commit has been processed, its callback function is invoked with the commit status as an argument (from the main thread).

-### Write-commit thread
-Once one or more read/write commits have been queued, the write-commit thread will start a read/write LMDB transaction.
-Note that LMDB only allows for a single read/write transaction at a time, so that's why we do this from a single thread and we try to process transactions as quickly as we can.

-Within a single LMDB transaction, we can run a bunch of OLMDB transactions as follows:

-1. First replay all of the *reads* the transaction has performed (and stored in the read buffer) in its initial phase, verifying that the results are still the same based on the stored checksums.
-If not, the transaction has been raced by another transaction.
-Writes for this transaction will not be performed, and the 'raced' status is communicated back to committing code.
-2. All of the writes are performed on LMDB.
-This should never fail, under normal circumstances.
-The 'success' status is communicated back to the committing code.

-After a batch of OLMDB transactions has been processed, the LMDB transaction is committed, and work can be started on the next batch.
-Batching commits can help write performance, as writes to pages in the top regions of b-tree can often be shared between transactions.

-### Retryable transactions
-The high-level API, written in TypeScript provides a `transact(func)` method that runs a function within the context of an OLMDB transaction.
-This transaction context is preserved in [AsyncLocalStorage](https://nodejs.org/api/async_context.html#class-asynclocalstorage), so that you can just call functions like `put` and `get` without having to pass along a transaction object.
-This can be convenient when database accesses are deeply nested.

-After the provided function is done running, `transact()` does an OLMDB commit, and (for read/write transactions) registers a callback function.
-In case it gets called with a 'raced' status, the function will be executed again within a new transaction context.
-This happens up to three times before giving up.

-### Scaling
-LMDB allows multiple processes (on the same machine) to safely operate on the same database file.
-However, only one read/write transaction will be allowed to run at a time.
-So when scaling your deployment by creating multiple JavaScript processes, each of these will create its own worker thread, but only one of them will be committing transactions at a time.
-Given the trade-offs that LMDB makes, this is close to the best we can do (though coordinating between processes to share a single write-commit thread may be slightly more efficient, but a lot more complex/fragile).

-I expect this architecture to be able to provide huge throughput and very low latencies, though actual performance tests haven't been done yet.

-In case you eventually need to scale beyond a single server, that can only be done at the application level.

 ## High-level API Tutorial